-Grant Name Sustainable Farming Incentive (SFI)

-Grant Purpose Pays for a range of environmental la and management actions that will help

-farmers manage their land in a more s sustainable way.

-Grant Rate Amounts vary depending on the actic ons undertaken.
-They range from £5.80

-per hectare for Soil Testing to £732 p per hectare for establishing Winter Bird

-Food.

-Grant Detail The SFI is being phased-in from 2022 t o 2025.
-It is the 'entry-level' component

-of ELM and is intended to be accessible e to most farms.
-The scheme is designed

-to run alongside commercial farming operations.
-Initially, it was only open to

-those in receipt of the BPS, including those with an existing CS agreement.

-From summer 2024 it is extending to all those managing land.
-SFI 2023 was

-3 s now closed to new applications, but

-1 3-years.
-An expanded SFI 2024 offer is

-• s offer will include the existing 23 actions

-• 3 (although there have been some rule

-0 brand new actions, and more than 50

-under Countryside Stewardship (CS) Mid

-s for farmers to choose from under SFI

-one scheme and will be available through

-a single application.
-The actions are g •

-Soils Boundary Footures Moorland

-Boundary Features Integrated Pest Management (IPM) Farmland Wildlife

-Nutrient Management Buffer Strips Precision Farming

-Organic Farming Waterbodies

-Heritage Agroforestry

-,

-Species Recovery & Management Applications are being offered via a 'controlled rollout' in July and August

-2024, with applicants having to submit an Expression of Interest, before being

-made available to all, once the system has been tested.

-There is also an SFI Management Payr

-hectares of land entered into the sche •

-1 will receive up to a maximum of £1,00

-payment is doubled in the first year (i.

-Duration ound.
-Agreements are for 3-years or 5-

-• • in arrears.
-The first payment is made 4-

-ousiness can have multiple agreements.

-Latest/ Update December 2024: The requirement to submit an initial Expression of Interest

-1 has been removed.
+Grant Name Sustainable Farming Incentive (SFI) Grant Purpose Pays for a range of environmental la and management actions that will help farmers manage their land in a more sustainable way.
+Grant Rate Amounts vary depending on the activ ons undertaken.
+They range from £6.00 per hectare for Soil Testing to £1,072 2 per hectare for an Unharvested Cereal Headland or £2,512 per Ha to Mainta in designed or engineered waterbodies.
+Grant Detail The SFI is being phased-in from 2022 to 2025.
+It is the 'entry-level' component of ELM and is intended to be accessibl e to most farms.
+The scheme is designed to run alongside commercial farming operations.
+Initially, it was only open to those in receipt of the BPS, including g those with an existing CS agreement.
+From summer 2024 it extended to all t hose managing land.
+SFI 2023 was rolled out from August 2023.
+This is now clo sed to new applications, but agreements will continue for their full 3-years.
+An expanded SFI 2024 offer is being offered from summer 2024.
+This offer include es the existing 23 actions available under the previous SFI 2023 (although there have been some rule changes), but also includes over 20 brand new actions s, and more than 50 actions that were previously available under Countrysi de Stewardship (CS) Mid-Tier.
+In total there are 102 actions for farmers to choose from under SFI 2024.
+All the actions are merged into one scher ne and are available through a single application.
+The actions are grouped under the following themes: Soils Moorland Boundary Features Integrated Pest Management (IPM) Nutrient Management Farmland Wildlife